 Intern @ CS1

-CS1 Projects is a facilitator of creative art projects in unexpected spaces.
-By commissioning new (often participatory) work and supporting artists’ practices, CS1 is dedicated to expanding the audience for contemporary art.
-CS1 was founded by Claire Schneider, a curator with over 15 years of experience in large and small museums, on big and small projects, dedicated to working hand-in-hand with contemporary artists.
-I’m in the documentation phase of two food + art projects with a chef and artists from Buffalo, a drawing + social practice project at Big Orbit in April, helping match sculptors and farms for projects at Artfarms, and performance piece with a Finnish artist and Buffalo’s new music ensemble Wooden Cities.
+C.S.1 Curatorial Projects is a facilitator of creative art projects in unexpected spaces.
+By commissioning new (often participatory) work and supporting artists’ practices, C.S.1 is dedicated to expanding the audience for contemporary art.
+C.S.1 was founded by Claire Schneider, a curator with over 20 years of experience in large and small museums, on big and small projects, dedicated to working hand-in-hand with contemporary artists.

 Who You Are

-· Enthusiastic.
+· Passionate.
 Please be excited about art, about the world, about doing new things.

 · Organized.
 Please be organized.

-· A self-starter.
+· Self-starter.
 You can identify problems on your own and solve them.

 · Reliable.
 You follow through on projects, are dedicated and arrive on time.